 The issue is slightly improved choose you to purchase some of the premium currency, used to unlock events much faster than the game’s career progression.
 It won’t completely remove repetitive tracks, which are frankly lacking at only 12 to begin with, but is going to inject variety into an otherwise small selection of levels.
 Most championships are available for purchase before you’d have unlocked them in races, which will speed up the process to unlock them if you do spend some money on the game.
 Lack of variety is the strongest negative in Ridge Racer: Slipstream, but thankfully doesn’t take much away from the racing experience.
 Unless you plan to sit through it a few hours in a row, Slipstream’s repetition is less of a drag when you dive into events occasionally.

 Car selection isn’t very broad, but serviceable to engage in many events Ridge Racer: Slipstream has to offer.
 With four classes containing four vehicles each, there is enough to go around, although you’d likely get stuck using one ride per category.
-Car stats are improved through a simple upgrade system, persistent to many racing games on the mobile platform, so once you’ve improved your chosen car, there is simply no reason to purchase any others in a class.
+Car stats are improved through a simple upgrade system, persistent to many racing games on the mobile platform.
+Once you’ve improved your chosen car, there is simply no reason to purchase any others in the same class.
 Thankfully there’s visual upgrades as well, which injects color so you aren’t stuck with exactly the same vehicle for multiple championships.
 Body kits are a vast improvement over stock rides, as they change up a car’s look completely, each sporting different exhausts, bumpers and spoilers.

 The free-to-play economy of Ridge Racer: Slipstream is probably one of the most fair I’ve seen in mobile gaming, although it largely ties into the slow burning progression I’ve mentioned earlier.
 The game never makes you spend premium currency to play, with no ads to distract from racing or barriers to hinder progress.
-Oddly, you can purchase a premium version with ads removed, but I never encountered any in the stock version of Slipstream.
-One place it would come useful is to purchase championships and remove some of the grind associated with the lengthy career mode.
+Oddly, you can purchase a premium version with ads removed, but I never encountered any in the stock version of Slipstream (maybe because I disconnected my phone from Wi-Fi).
+One place premium currency does come useful is to purchase championships, and remove some of the grind associated with the lengthy career mode.
 The long grand prix events featuring same tracks tend to get uninteresting very fast, and spending some currency can help alleviate the repetition.
 But once again, there isn’t anything to stop you enjoying the game for absolutely no cost, provided you don’t get bored of repetition too fast.

 The multiplayer mode rounds off the suite of features, although at the time of writing I’ve had no luck connecting online whatsoever.
 Ridge Racer: Slipstream recognizes an internet connection, logging you into the Google Play account, but in-game profile is always listed as “Offline”.
 It is hard to say if it’s just my issue or it always pertains to the game, but playing multiplayer just doesn’t seem like an option right now, perhaps as the game is over four years old at this point.
 Online leaderboards will have to suffice for now.
 If you do get access online, however, there’s standard races and time trial events, which isn’t anything unusual in a racing game and isn’t worth writing home about.